TheAlgorithms/Jupyter/README.md

 Before removing any bug, or adding new algorithm please do the following: **[Check Contribution Guidelines Before Contribution](Contributing.md)** and also please read **[CODE OF CONDUCT](CODE_OF_CONDUCT.md)**.

+We'd love to accept your patches and contributions to this project.
+There is just one thing you need to do first.

+All contributions must be accompanied by a Contributor License Agreement.
+This is not a copyright assignment.
+It simply gives permission to Google to use and redistribute your contributions.
+If you are an individual writing original source code and you are sure you own the intellectual property, then you'll need to sign an individual CLA.
+If you work for a company that allows you to contribute your work but retains copyright, then you'll need to sign a corporate CLA.

+You generally only need to submit a CLA to Google once, so if you've already submitted one (even for a different project), you probably don't need to do it again.

 ## License

 Licensed under the [MIT License](LICENSE.md)